 To learn more about the Flow Cytometry Quantitation Consortium, click here.

-2. Quantification of Cells with Specific Phenotypic Characteristics – Accurate enumeration of cells with specific phenotypic characteristics is of critical importance in patient care.
+(I) Accurate enumeration of cells with specific phenotypic characteristics is of critical importance in inpatient care.
 There are pertinent needs for cell reference materials for external measurement quality assessments in areas, such as HIV/AIDS monitoring (CD4+ cell count) and blood transfusion (CD45+CD34+ stem cell count) in clinics.
 Our scientists have produced and evaluated the first international reference standard for CD4+ cell counting for HIV/AIDS monitoring (WHO BS/10.2153).
 Accurate measurement of CD4+ cells is the key to ensuring that patients receive the appropriate anti-retroviral treatment (ART) once their CD4+ cell count falls below 350 cells per microliter.

-NIST-NRC and NIH/NIST NRC Postdoctoral Fellowship Opportunities:
+NIST-NRC Postdoctoral Fellowship Opportunities: